 Please note that costs associated with the Kavli Royal Society International Centre will not be paid as a grant to the host organisation, since the booking of all rooms,meals and other facilities at the Centre will be arranged through the Royal Society.

 Applications are initially reviewed by two members of the International Networking panel with the most appropriate scientific expertise.
-The applications are then discussed at a meeting of the panel co-Chairs.
+The applications are then discussed with the panel chair.